 Fresh Water Tank

 As the name suggests, your fresh water tank is used to hold fresh water.
 All water put into your fresh water tank needs to be potable and should be filtered, as it is used for drinking, cooking, showering, etc. Water stored in this tank is pulled through the RV plumbing system by a pump when a tap is opened.
-This allows the user to have running water even when a spigot is unavailable, making dry camping a much more comfortable experience.
+This allows you to have running water even when a campground spigot is unavailable, making dry camping a much more comfortable experience.

 These tanks can be anywhere between 15 and 100 gallons in capacity.
-Obviously, those who boondock often will want a larger tank, but it’s important to keep in mind that water is heavy and can quickly put you over the carrying capacity for your rig.
+Obviously, those who boondock will often want a larger tank, but it’s important to keep in mind that water is heavy and can quickly put you over the carrying capacity for your rig.

 Gray Water Tank